 Forest is the largest terrestrial ecosystem in the European Union covering around 40% of the territory and is home to much of the continent’s biodiversity.
 In addition, forests provide a multitude of benefits to humans in terms of climate regulation, water supply and regulation, timber, energy, habitat for biodiversity, clean air, erosion control and many others.
 Nevertheless, European forests face multiple natural and anthropogenic pressures.
 For instance, a changing climate affects tree species composition and assemblage.
 Climate-driven forest pressures are foreseen to increase and competing socio-economic demands for forest services result in multiple drivers of forest change.

-The mapping and assessment of forest ecosystems condition and services is an essential part of the EU Biodiversity Strategy to 2020 and a necessary information base for informing planning, development processes and decision.
-In this context, our activity on forest ecosystem services and biodiversity aims at mapping and assessing forest condition and forest ecosystem services, contributing to the MAES initiative in support to the Biodiversity Strategy to 2020.
+The monitoring and assessment of forest ecosystems condition and services is an essential part of the EU Biodiversity Strategy to 2030 and a necessary step to inform restoration, conservation, planning, and development processes and decision.
+In this context, our activity on forest ecosystem services and biodiversity aims at mapping and assessing forest condition and forest ecosystem services, contributing to Commission’s initiatives in support to the Biodiversity Strategy to 2030.

 Forest ecosystems and biodiversity are strongly interlinked.
-On the one hand, biodiversity levels depend to a large extent on the integrity, health and vitality of forests.
+On the one hand, biodiversity levels depend to a large extent on the integrity, condition and vitality of forests.
 On the other hand, losses of forest biodiversity lead to decreased forest productivity and sustainability.
-Therefore, sustainable forest management is oriented to support the provision of forest services and to enhance biodiversity levels.
+Therefore, forest ecosystems management is oriented to support the provision of forest services and to enhance biodiversity levels and condition.
 Enhancing forest biodiversity and delivering multiple services in a balanced way is one of the main objectives of the EU Forest Strategy.
-Moreover, the EU has set targets to assess and halt biodiversity loss in its Biodiversity Strategy to 2020.
-From this perspective, analysing forest condition, the multiple services and trade-offs, and the relationship with forest biodiversity provides decision instruments for targeted provisions in the context of the eco-industry and bioeconomy in a transition to a greener Europe.
+Moreover, the EU has set targets to assess, halt, and reverse biodiversity loss in its Biodiversity Strategy to 2030.
+From this perspective, analysing forest condition, the multiple services and trade-offs, and the relation with forest biodiversity, provides decision instruments for targeted provisions in the context of the bioeconomy in a transition to a greener Europe.

 Several pressures affect the condition of forest ecosystems, the provision of services and biodiversity levels.
 Pressures on forests vary significantly from one region to another and their effects often change following a latitudinal and altitudinal gradient.